paulbuechner/titan-reputation/README.md

 ### Special Thanks

 *Lastly, the majority of the work on this addon is Aquator's.
-He was kind enough to get the ball rolling on this addon and I picked it up when he was no longer able to.
+He was kind enough to get the ball rolling on this addon, and I picked it up when he was no longer able to.
 I will continue to keep this addon running as long as I am capable.
 I'd like to thank him for all his work.* - PapaSolDragon (Original Author)

 > This addon is a custom fork of the original revised Titan Reputation addon.
 The original addon was created by